I am clearer about what I really want and I have the courage to make things happen.

 Although I loved and believed in coaching,

-I was then introduced to Professor Manfred’s books.
+I was then introduced to Professor Manfred Kets de Vries' books.
 His books were describing what I was facing as a coach and what I was facing as an executive before that.
-Psychodynamics sounds very unfamiliar, but his approach seemed very effective.
+Psychodynamics sounded very unfamiliar, but his approach seemed very effective.
 And his books were very easy to read – I learned a lot, but not enough!

-Then, I visited Manfred in person (luckily) and I decided to apply EMCCC immediately.
+Then, I visited Manfred in person (luckily) and I decided to apply to the EMC immediately.